AdrianDanlos/league-auto-picker/README.md

 - 🤖 **Automated Champion Selection**: Automatically picks champions based on your preferences and counter picks
 - 🚫 **Smart Banning**: Automatically bans specified champions
 - ⚡ **Queue Management**: Automatically accepts queue pops
-- 🔄 **Position Swapping**: Handles position and pick order swaps by trying to get your preferred role and pick as late as possible
+- 🔄 **Position Swapping**: Handles position and pick order swaps by trying to get your preferred role and pick as late as possible.
+(Trying to pick as late as possible is only applyable for top and mid)
 - 🛡️ **Auto-Decline Swaps**: Automatically declines incoming swap requests, trades, and position swaps after a couple of seconds
 - 💬 **Communication**: Sends custom messages during the selection phase
 - 🔮 **Smart Runes & Summoner Spells**: Automatically selects optimal runes and summoner spells for your champion